zestyzesty/ember-cli-zesty-app-base/README.md

 A base pack of addons and config files for standard Zesty projects.

-To install into a Zesty app run `ember install`, with the desired version number.
+To install or upgrade into a Zesty app run `ember install`, with the desired version number.

 ```
 ember install ember-cli-zesty-app-base@0.2.13